 Try to find a painter from scratch

 Sometimes asking for referrals is impossible for whatever reason, or sometimes you might ask for one but nobody has a good painter to refer you to.
-In that case, you will need to dig around the internet or your local advertising ad sites, like Yellow Pages, to find Foothills Boulder Painters on your own.
+In that case, you will need to dig around the internet or your local advertising ad sites, like Yellow Pages.
+You can also ask on your neighborhood Facebook page.

 Rely on various online reviews and customers’ experience stories to find a prospective painting company that might satisfy your needs while matching your designated budget.

 Know what to look for when you go to get estimates

 There are two things that you should be extra careful about: the price of the estimate and whether it is given in a phone call or in a live visit.
 To begin with, a true professional will never give you an estimate over the phone.
 Of course, you can make some initial arrangements in a phone call, but for an accurate quote, the pro needs to be at the location and see what the job entails.